armandoltx/slider/Readme.md

 # Introduction

-As a part of my training in JavaScript to improve mi skills, I decide to rite code everyday and publish it on GitHub.
+As a part of my training in JavaScript to improve mi skills, I decide to write code everyday and publish it on GitHub.

 Today I am uploading a slider.
 It is a simple and responsive slider